End-to-end Temporal Action Detection with Transformer: Experiments

 \textbf{Video Feature Extraction.} Most TAD methods are based on offline extracted video features.
 For easier comparison with them, we also use video features as the input of our method.
 For experiments on HACS Segments, we directly use the official I3D features\footnote{\url{http://hacs.csail.mit.edu/hacs_segments_features.zip}}, which are extracted with I3D trained on Kinetics at 2FPS.
 On the other datasets, we use the commonly used features in previous works.
 On THUMOS14, the two-stream I3D~\cite{carreira2017quo} networks pre-trained on Kinetics~\cite{carreira2017quo} are taken as the video encoder, and the features are extracted every 8 frames.
 On ActivityNet-1.3, we use the two-stream TSN~\cite{wang2016temporal} features extracted at 5FPS.
 Following previous works~\cite{lin2019bmn,xu2020g}, we resize the video features to a fixed length of 100 via linear interpolation on ActivityNet-1.3 and HACS Segments.
+Since the videos are long on THUMOS14, we follow~\cite{lin2019bmn} to crop each video feature sequence with windows of length 128 and stride 64 for training.
+In each window, we reserve the instances contained in it and clip the instances that partially overlap with it.
+We ignore the instances that have less than 1-second overlap with the window during training.
+This strategy is called length-based instance filtering.
+During inference, the stride is increased to 96 and the duplicate detections in the overlapped region are merged with NMS.
+This strategy is called cross-window fusion (CWF).
+We also report the performance of TadTR tested on non-overlapping windows (with a stride of 128).
+In this case, we simply take the union of detections from all windows of a video.

-\textbf{Implementation Details.} The dimension of the feed-forward network is 2048. $C$ is set to 256. $L_E$ and $L_D$ are set to 2 and 4, respectively.
+\textbf{Implementation Details.} $L_E$ and $L_D$ are set to 2 and 4, respectively.
 The loss weights $\lambda_{iou}$, $\lambda_{coord}$ and $\lambda_{act}$ are set to 2, 5 and 5 respectively.
 The numbers of attention heads $M$ and sampling points $K$ are set to 8 and 4, respectively.
 The parameters of the linear layers that predict attention weights are initialized to zero.
 We initialize the linear layers that predict sampling offsets to make $\{\Delta p_{mqk}\}_{m=1}^{8} =(k, 0, -k, 0, k, 0, -k, 0)$ at initialization.
 The expanding factor $\epsilon$ and the number of bins $T_R$ for RoIAlign in the actionness regression head are 1.5 and 16 respectively.